Specialty training program guides

 Best suited to doctors who:

-- Value diagnostic reasoning, complex problem-solving and application of evidence-based medicine.
+- Value diagnostic reasoning, problem-solving and application of evidence-based medicine.

 - Are interested in managing complex medical conditions across diverse patient populations.